-The annual Neuroscience Retreat is organized by graduate students across programs and departments, and intended to foster scientific and social interaction among students, post docs, and faculty in the WUSTL Neuroscience community.
+The Retreat is organized by graduate students in different programs, and is intended to foster scientific and social interaction among students, post docs, and faculty.

 Trout Lodge, Potosi, MO

 The Annual Neuroscience Retreat takes place each fall and is open to students (all graduate programs), post docs and faculty engaged in Neuroscience research.
 The retreat is organized by graduate students and coordinated by the Office of Neuroscience Research.
 Administrative assistance is provided by the McDonnell Center for Systems Neuroscience, the McDonnell Center for Cellular and Molecular Neurobiology, and the Division of Biology and Biomedical Sciences.

 The Retreat program includes short talks, keynote talks, “table topics”, a poster session and NeurOlympics.

 The Neuroscience Retreat is a great opportunity for all to share research findings, socialize, identify labs for rotation and otherwise engage.

 To share research results at the Neuroscience Retreat, submit an abstract!
 Students and Post Docs: You can designate that you will present a poster, or request to be considered for a short talk.
 All others are welcome to present a poster.
 (Those who are not selected for a short talk will automatically be added to the poster program.)
 Short talks are selected by a review committee; considerations include scientific merit, approach, and graduate program (with an aim to feature different programs).
 Students and post docs who give a talk or present a poster on research conducted at WashU are eligible for a Tom Thach Award (see below).

 Faculty members are invited to present a poster at the Retreat.
 This is a great way to showcase your research to incoming students!